 Osteosarcoma Cancer Research

 Help us fund groundbreaking research!

 You can target your donation for a osteosarcoma study.

-The Liddy Shriver Sarcoma Initiative is pleased to support osteosarcoma research and has funded $600,000 in osteosarcoma research grants.
+The Liddy Shriver Sarcoma Initiative is pleased to support osteosarcoma research and has funded and co-funded more than $760,000 in osteosarcoma research grants.
 Those who have been impacted by osteosarcoma know that it is a rare and difficult disease.
 It often strikes children and young adults, and treatment can involve up to a year of aggressive chemotherapy and surgery.
 It is our hope that research will lead to newer and better treatments for those who are diagnosed with osteosarcoma.